MaterializeInc/materialize/doc/developer/diagnostic-questions.md

   messed up by implicit casting from int4 (resp. float4) to int8 (resp. float8)
   See [#4171](https://github.com/MaterializeInc/materialize/issues/4171)

 Is the plan sane?
+(Ask for raw/decorrelated/optimized plans)
 - Can an expensive operator be pushed down?
 - Can two joins reuse the same arrangement?

 Is the rendering sane?
+(Ask for the memory graph)
 - How often is Differential Dataflow recomputing results?
 How much recomputation is happening?
   - How frequent are the timestamps changing at different stages of rendering?